From late winter throughout spring, vibrant flower fields and enchanting orchards become the main attractions in California.

 Location: Half Moon Bay, CA

 Unlike the summer flowers adorning the fields of Yolo and Solano Counties, these California’s natives are large.
 They tower over their visitors, barely ensuring an undisturbed flowery “sea” to enjoy from the near distance.
 Walking into the sunflower fields reminds of wandering among young trees, which crowns barely rise above your head.
-Yet, these flowery patches serve as perfect substitutes for those who missed the earlier blooms.
+Nevertheless, these flowery patches serve as perfect substitutes for those who missed the earlier blooms.

 The Best Places to Find Sunflower Fields in Half Moon Bay, California